Troubled HSH threatens financial crisis for German state

 One opposition lawmaker said the northern German state's independence could be at risk if the federal government had to help it to bail out HSH.

-If it were unable to meet its own capital needs and required its local government owners to step in, the European Commission could order HSH to close down as it has already received 13 billion euros (10.47 billion pounds) in guarantees and capital from taxpayers.
+If it were unable to meet its own capital needs and required its local government owners to step in, the European Commission could order HSH to close down as it has already received 13 billion euros ($16.8 billion) in guarantees and capital from taxpayers.

 In 2012, it reduced its state guarantees by 3 billion in expectation of an improvement in business.
 But as the shipping crisis dragged on, HSH had to ask its owners last year to restore the full level of guarantees.